 The SMF shall set the EAP message IE to an EAP-success message or an EAP-failure message to be sent to the 5G ProSe layer-3 remote UE if the EAP-success message or the EAP-failure message is received from the DN.

-The SMF may include the Remote UE handling information IE if the PDU session authentication and authorization procedure for the 5G ProSe layer-3 remote UE were performed.

-The SMF may include the Authorized QoS flow description IE to indicate the QoS flow parameters to the 5G ProSe layer-3 relay UE when the PDU session authentication and authorization procedure for the 5G ProSe layer-3 remote UE is successful.

-Editor’s note: Whether and why the Authorized QoS flow description IE is included is FFS.

 Upon receipt of the REMOTE UE REPORT RESPONSE message, the UE shall stop timer T3586 and enter the state PROCEDURE TRANSACTION INACTIVE.

-Upon receipt of the REMOTE UE REPORT RESPONSE message including the EAP message IE, the UE shall pass the EAP message received in the EAP message IE to the upper layer as defined in 3GPP TS 24.554 [19E].

-Upon receipt of the REMOTE UE REPORT RESPONSE message including the Remote UE handling information IE, the UE shall pass the Remote UE handling information IE to the upper layer as defined in 3GPP TS 24.554 [19E].

 ***** Next change *****

 8.3.4.1 Message definition